CLINICAL RESEARCH & EVIDENCE

 The Recurrent Brain Metastases After SRS Trial (REMASTer) study is a randomized, post-market multi-center study investigating the efficacy of two sets of treatment algorithms in brain metastases (BM) patients at the time of radiographic progression evidence after stereotactic radiosurgery (SRS), with or without resection.
 Currently Enrolling.

 LAANTERN: Laser Ablation of Abnormal Neurological Tissue Using Robotic NeuroBlate System Trial (NCT02392078)

 Monteris is the sponsor of the largest laser ablation registry for brain: LAANTERN—a prospective, multi-center study of outcomes for patients undergoing the NeuroBlate procedure.
-LAANTERN will enroll up to 3,000 patients at up to 50 hospitals in the United States and Canada and follow them for a 5-year period.
-To date over 1000 patients are enrolled.
+LAANTERN enrolled over 1,000 patients in the United States and Canada and followed them for a 5-year period.
+Not currently enrolling.